jorishr/notes-on-javascript/_basics/operators/operators.md

 When comparing strings like `"abc" < "Abc"` Javascript compares the unicode code values one by one from left to right whereby Uppercase is less than lowercase.

 ### The == and != operators
 The base equality operators check the whether two values are equal.
-If those values are not of the same datatype, the type conversion algortihm kicks in to try and convert the values into datatypes that can be compared.
+If those values are not of the same datatype, the type conversion algorithm kicks in to try and convert the values into datatypes that can be compared.
 This can lead to unexpected outcomes.
 It is therefore recommended to use the strict equality operators `===` and `!==` that do not perform type coercion.
 ```javascript
 "apple" != "orange" //-> true
 "apple" == "orange" //-> false